AndreasOM/osx-overlay/README.md

 Adds one or more transparent web views over the OSX desktop.

 # TODO
-[ ] Add window to allow adding/editing URLs
+[ ] Allow removing of overlays
 [ ] Actually destroy web view when unticking in menu
+[ ] Replace url as key for overlays by uuid

+# DONE
+[x] Add window to allow adding/editing URLs